antoniotino/SudokuGame/README.md

 #### Test  without JUnit
 Class: TestGame.java <br>
 Path: \src\test\java <br>
-The methods tested are all those of the SudokuGameImpl class which allows you to join the system and play with other users.They are:
+The methods tested are those of the SudokuGameImpl class which allows you to join the system and play with other users.They are:
 * generateNewSudoku
 * duplicateNickname
 * join